Why Pakistan won’t be recognising Israel anytime soon

 The flirtation with the idea of formal diplomatic relations may continue, but the present government in Islamabad lacks the political credibility to take such a step.
 Deepening institutional and political crises will make the project difficult for several years to come, at least until Pakistan gains a more confident government.

-Ayesha Siddiqa is a research associate at the School of Oriental & African Studies (SOAS), London, and author of two books.
+Ayesha Siddiqa is a research associate at the School of Oriental & African Studies (SOAS), London, and author of two book.

 Courtesy: Haaretz